Wednesday, 16 October 2019: This week, large aggressive Catalonia protests flooded the streets of Barcelona in Spain.

 In that year, Spain dropped out of the 20 most peaceful countries, falling to 30th in the rankings, and is now ranked amongst the bottom half of the European region.

 The illegal independence referendum held by the Catalan regional government, and the regional parliament’s subsequent unilateral declaration of independence, have deeply polarised opinion in the region and in Spain more broadly on the issue of regional nationalism.

-The same is also true of the heavy-handed response of the national government, which used force in some instances in its attempt to stop the referendum.
+The same is also true of the heavy-handed response of the national government.
+It used force in some instances in attempt to stop the referendum.

 Regional nationalist sentiment, on the one hand, and patriotic Spanish sentiment among Catalan unionists and Spaniards in other regions, are becoming more deeply entrenched.

-Source: Global Peace Index
+Source: 2019 Global Peace Index report

 Subscribe to the Vision Of Humanity mailing list